Unemployment Insurance: Arkansas

 - The Arkansas Department of Workforce Services requires certain records to be kept for five years.
 See Recordkeeping Requirements.

 - Employers must conspicuously post a notice on how to claim unemployment benefits.
-See Posting Requirement.
+See Notice and Posting Requirements.